How to Improve Spotify Audio Quality in 10 Ways

 4. Drag the dots on the equalizer to adjust or choose a preset you like.

-10. Use Network Streaming Players
+9. Use Network Streaming Players

 Lumin primarily targets the audiophile and high-end audio market, while Bluesound aims for a broader audience looking for high-quality audio solutions that are more accessible in terms of price.
+You can use the Spotify Connect feature to control music playback on the streaming player or another device.

 How to Use Spotify Connect